GaYAlab/PhpSandboxBundle/README.md

 ## Examples

-### Run PHP Code in the current environment (sharing functions, classes and propagating errors/exceptions)
+### Run PHP Code in the current environment

+Note: sharing functions, classes and propagating errors/exceptions (like eval)

 ```php
 <?php